Google and Facebook are currently the two biggest players in the online review space. They are considered “major” review sites.

-However, we also recommend that you give your customers options to leave reviews.
+Give priority to Google when generating reviews.
+However, give your customers options to leave reviews.
 Some of your customers may prefer to leave Google reviews, while others may prefer Facebook.
 By giving your customers options, you can get reviews on Google and Facebook.
-The best of both worlds.

 Get More Reviews